exercism/c/docs/CONTRIBUTING.md

 We welcome changes to code style and wording, please open a separate PR for these changes if possible.
 Please open an issue before creating a PR that makes significant (breaking) changes to an existing exercise or makes changes across many exercises.
 It is best to discuss these changes before doing the work.

+If your change is to an exercise you can run the tests from the CI scripts before submitting the pull request as described in [Continuous Integration & Tests](https://github.com/exercism/c/blob/master/docs/CONTRIBUTING.md#continuous-integration--tests)

-When submitting a pull request, sometimes we'll ask you to make changes before we accept the patch.
+When submitting a pull request, sometimes we will ask you to make changes before we accept the patch.

 Please do not close the first pull request and open a second one with these changes.
 If you push more commits to a branch that you've opened a pull request for, it automatically updates the pull request.